firecentaur/laravel-meta-connect/README.md

 1)  heroku addons:create cleardb:free --name=laravel-sldb

-## Using Laravel-SL for your Backend LSL Scripts as a DataStore
+## Using Laravel-meta-connect for your Backend LSL Scripts as a DataStore

 https://wiki.secondlife.com/wiki/LlHTTPRequest